This guidance is intended for employees who are the adopting parents and their managers and sets out the adoption leave and pay entitlements.

 There are differences between adoption leave (which all primary adopters are entitled to) and adoption pay (for which there are qualifying criteria).

-with effect from 1 January 2020 there is no length of service eligibility criterion.
-All employees who have started work with the University by their EWC, and who intend to return to work after their adoption leave will qualify for the University’s enhanced contractual benefits.
+In common with all the University's family leave provision this is a 'day one' benefit.
+This means that any employee who has started work with the University before commencing adoption leave, and who intends to return to work after their adoption leave, will qualify for the University’s enhanced contractual benefits.

 Overview of adoption leave